 Chemistry 201-202 is a general course designed to meet the requirements of both the science major and pre-engineering students.
-Credit will be granted for the complete sequence only.
+Credits will be granted for the complete sequence only.
 The course includes the fundamental principles of chemistry; non-metallic elements and their compounds and uses.
 Prerequisite: Consent of the department.
-In general, one of the following will be required: a course in high school chemistry, physical science 111-112, or a superior rating on science entrance examination.
+In general, one of the following will be required: A course in high school chemistry, physical science 111-112, or a superior rating on science entrance examination.
 Corequisite: Math 102 or Math 105-106.
 Three hours lecture and three hours laboratory per week.
-Offered first semester.
+Offered 1952-53 and alternate years.
 4 semester hours credit.